CoreMedia/csv-reporting/README.md

 # CoreMedia CSV Reporting Extension

 The CoreMedia CSV Reporting Extension allows users to generate reports in CSV format describing the state of a bulk selection of content.
 Content may be selected in the same manner as a content search is performed in studio.
 This is implemented as a blueprint extension titled “CSV”, which includes modules for the studio and preview CAE components.

 ## About this Project
+Contributors
+- Kevin Cherniawski
+- Alia Robinson
-Maintained by Kevin Cherniawski, Alia Robinson, and Lihan Zhang
+- Lihan Zhang
+- Henning Saul

 ### Dependencies
 This extension introduces a dependency on the third-party library “superCSV”, which is licensed under the Apache License version 2.